-U.S. Citizenship and Immigration Services (USCIS) confirmed that H-1B workers on approved leaves of absence continue to maintain lawful status and that a letter from the employer stating that the H-1B worker remains an employee but is on leave would be acceptable documentation.
+U.S. Citizenship and Immigration Services (USCIS) has confirmed that H-1B workers on approved leaves of absence continue to maintain lawful status, and a letter from the employer stating that the H-1B worker remains an employee but is on leave would be acceptable documentation to prove such continued status.
 It still is a good idea to have medical records or other documents available to provide additional support for your employer's statement.

 You'll do yourself a favor by gathering the relevant documents around the time of the event (such as an illness or birth), in case USCIS asks for additional materials when it reviews an H-1B petition that your employer files on your behalf.
 You might find it more difficult to backtrack and get documents at a later time.
-That extra step will pay off in the long run and help your employer respond to a so-called "Request for Evidence," which USCIS may send as a followup to the H-1B petition.
+This extra step will pay off in the long run and help your employer respond to a so-called "Request for Evidence" or "RFE," which USCIS might send as a follow-up to the H-1B petition.

 As can be seen from the above examples, the leave of absence issue most often arises in the context of a health issue or a longer vacation.
-Another situation may involve what slowly is becoming recognized or described as the work sabbatical.
+Another situation could involve what slowly is becoming recognized or described as the work sabbatical.
 Some employers allow employees to take a prolonged leave (several months or more) to pursue a personal or career goal.
-It may be hiking the Appalachian Trail or obtaining an advanced degree.
+It might be anything from hiking the Appalachian Trail to obtaining an advanced degree.

 If you will be remaining in the United States, it could be a bit more challenging.
 There is no clear guidance on whether you could maintain lawful H-1B status during a prolonged absence from work, even if your employer approved it and it is a benefit offered to all employees.
 As mentioned above, the H-1B visa is a work visa and is not meant for sabbaticals.
 The challenge could arise when your employer files the next H-1B petition.
 USCIS could determine that you did not maintain H-1B status and therefore deny the request to extend your status.
 It then most likely would be an uphill battle to get back into lawful H-1B status.